mherod/auto-slack-chrome/README.md

 2. Navigate to Slack in Chrome
 3. Click the extension icon
 4. Hit "Start Extraction" to begin
+5. Toggle auto-scroll if needed
-5. Use "Download Messages" to save your data
+6. Use "Download Messages" to save your data

 The extension will organize messages by: